-Fact Check: Once Again, Lawmakers Are Stretching The Facts On Obamacare
+FACT CHECK: Once Again, Lawmakers Are Stretching The Facts On Obamacare

 Politics

-Fact Check: Once Again, Lawmakers Are Stretching The Facts On Obamacare
+FACT CHECK: Once Again, Lawmakers Are Stretching The Facts On Obamacare

 President Obama and Vice President-elect Mike Pence were both on Capitol Hill Wednesday, making competing cases for and against Obama's signature health care law.
 Republicans have promised to make repeal of the Affordable Care Act their first order of business, once they control both Congress and the White House.